 Trenchers are available in sizes ranging from massive pieces of equipment weighing upwards of thousands of pounds to small walk-behinds, which weighing only a couple hundred pounds and costing a few hundred dollars.
 There are trenchers to suit any landscaping need, or digging needed.

 For individuals who want to purchase a trencher, there are several options available.
-The first is the mini-trencher.
+The first is the chainsaw trencher (mini-trencher).
 These were first introduced in 1986, by Bill Rose, who was the developer and inventor.
-The mini-trenchers are perfect for homeowners and businesses that only require the digging of a trench up to one foot deep.
-In addition to the mini-trencher, there are numerous companies that manufacture attachments, which can be used with existing equipment to dig trenchers, such as Compact Power, Toro, and CEAttachments.
+The chainsaw trenchers are perfect for homeowners and businesses that only require the digging of a trench up to one foot deep.
+It’s specially designed for digging trenches and operate similarly to that of a chainsaw.
+In addition to the chainsaw trencher, there are numerous companies that manufacture attachments, which can be used with existing equipment to dig trenches, such as Compact Power, Toro, and CEAttachments.
 Each of these companies manufactures, trenching attachments, which can be attached to skid steer loaders, and even excavators.
 However, for companies who need to dig a trench that is several feet deep, there are larger trenchers.

 Large trenchers weighing as much as 12,000-pound and having 85 horsepower, operate similar to that of a chainsaw, in that they use a chain and bar to cut through the earth.
 These large trenchers can dig trenches several feet deep, and are often used to dig trenches for water lines, sewer, electrical lines, and even phone lines.
 Depending on the condition of the dirt and the depth of the trench, one can normally cut about 100 feet in five minutes, or less.

 There are many landscape contractors as well as lawn sprinkler system companies who prefer to rent trenchers depending on the requirements of each project.
-However, it would be more affordable for them to purchase a mini-trencher than to constantly be wasting profits on rental fees.
-Costing a few thousand dollars, mini-trenchers are an affordable option for your company’s trenching needs.
+However, it would be more affordable for them to purchase a chainsaw trencher than to constantly be wasting profits on rental fees.
+Costing a few thousand dollars, chainsaw trenchers are an affordable option for your company’s trenching needs.
 In addition, they are also somewhat compact in size.
-Mini-trenchers are perfect for any landscaping and irrigation company that is on a limited working budget, and who have a limited amount of storage space.
+Chainsaw trenchers are perfect for any landscaping and irrigation company that is on a limited working budget, and who have a limited amount of storage space.

-Companies, which already own large trenchers, will also benefit from purchasing a mini-trencher, for the simple reason that mini-trenchers do not tear up an existing lawn.
+Companies, which already own large trenchers, will also benefit from purchasing a chainsaw trencher, for the simple reason that chainsaw trenchers do not tear up an existing lawn.
 In addition, if you are buying a small line such as a ¾-inch line, then you have less amount of digging and dirt removal, saving you time and money.
-In time, a mini-trencher will pay for itself and start making you money.
+In time, a chainsaw trencher will pay for itself and start making you money.